LDubya/OpenKeyNav/README.md

 previous or next matching context.
 Semantic nesting does not create another
 level: when focus is inside a landmark, section, form, fieldset, or list, Shift+Arrow routing resolves through its enclosing authored heading context.
-If no authored heading contains the route, no numeric level or Shift+Arrow destination is reported.
+If no authored heading contains the route, no numeric level is reported and horizontal heading-lane movement has no destination.
+Vertical movement can still enter the authored heading-level ladder without inventing a starting
+rank: `Shift+Down` enters the first context at the shallowest level present, and `Shift+Up` enters the last context at the deepest level present.
+DOM containment never supplies a heading level.
+Same-rank headings remain horizontal destinations rather than vertical ones.
 When a native Tab stop wraps a heading, the wrapper remains the focus target and the first exposed heading it contains supplies that target's authored heading level.